-- (3) Waiver of submission requirements.
-The Town Clerk or Zoning Administrator may waive submission of certain required elements of information when, in his or her opinion, such information is otherwise available or is not necessary to review the application.
-The Town Clerk or Zoning Administrator may refuse to process an incomplete application. - (4) Processing.
-All applications for permits shall be submitted, reviewed and processed in accordance with the requirements of this chapter. - (5)a.
+- (1) Submission.
+Unless otherwise specified, all applications for permits under this chapter shall be submitted in accordance with § 3.215, General Development Review Procedures. - a.
 Approved plans.
 A copy of required plans or information submitted with the application shall be returned to the applicant after the Town Clerk or Zoning Administrator has marked the copy either approved or disapproved and attested to same.
-A similarly marked copy shall be retained by the Town Clerk or Zoning Administrator. - (6)b.
+A similarly marked copy shall be retained by the Town Clerk or Zoning Administrator. - b.
 Health Department construction permit required.
-A permit for any building or use for which a State or County Health Department permit for installation of a well or a sewage disposal system is required or for which approval by the State or County Health Department of an existing well or sewage disposal system is required, shall not be issued until such permit or approval has been issued by the State or County Health Department. - (7)c.
-Detailed drawings. - (a) It is not necessary that the application contain the type of detailed construction - i. drawings for roads, utilities and the like that would be necessary to determine compliance with these appendices, so long as the plans provide sufficient information to allow the permit-issuing authority to evaluate the application in the light of the substantive requirements set forth in the text of this chapter. - (b) However, whenever this chapter requires a certain element of a development to be - ii. constructed in accordance with the detailed requirements, then no construction work on such element may be commenced until detailed construction drawings have been submitted to and approved by the NCDOT, the applicable utility provider, or other appropriate approval authority.
-Failure to observe this requirement may result in permit revocation, denial of final subdivision plat approval, or other penalty as provided in the enforcement section of this chapter. - All applications involving the subdivision of land into three or more lots, shall include a larger common plan of development, which shall show all subdivisions and/or improvements contemplated at the time of making the application.
+A permit for any building or use for which a State or County Health Department permit for installation of a well or a sewage disposal system is required or for which approval by the State or County Health c.
+Detailed drawings.

+Department of an existing well or sewage disposal system is required, shall not be issued until such permit or approval has been issued by the State or County Health Department.

+- i.
+It is not necessary that the application contain the type of detailed construction drawings for roads, utilities and the like that would be necessary to determine compliance with these appendices, so long as the plans provide sufficient information to allow the permit-issuing authority to evaluate the application in the light of the substantive requirements set forth in the text of this chapter. - ii.
+However, whenever this chapter requires a certain element of a development to be constructed in accordance with the detailed requirements, then no construction work on such element may be commenced until detailed construction drawings have been submitted to and approved by the NCDOT, the applicable utility provider, or other appropriate approval authority.
+Failure to observe this requirement may result in permit revocation, denial of final subdivision plat approval, or other penalty as provided in the enforcement section of this chapter. - d.
+All applications involving the subdivision of land into three or more lots, shall include a larger common plan of development, which shall show all subdivisions and/or improvements contemplated at the time of making the application.
 Any applicant failing to submit a larger plan of common development shall not be denied a permit solely for its failure to submit a larger plan of common development; provided said applicant certifies in writing to the Zoning Administrator that no further subdivision and/or improvements are contemplated at the time of making the application.
 Thereafter, for a period not to exceed three years, said certification may be used as the basis for denying any future applications made by the same applicant with respect to the same land, or any land contiguous to the land for which his initial application was made.
 Upon a showing of good cause, said three year limitation may be waived by the Zoning Administrator.
-As used in this division, (E)(8), LARGER COMMON PLAN OF DEVELOPMENT means documentation showing a contiguous area where multiple separate and distinct land disturbing activities may be taking place at different times and on different schedules under one common plan, regardless of the ownership of the land on which the land disturbing activities are to take place.
+As used in this division, LARGER COMMON PLAN OF DEVELOPMENT means documentation showing a contiguous area where multiple separate and distinct land disturbing activities may be taking place at different times and on different schedules under one common plan, regardless of the ownership of the land on which the land disturbing activities are to take place.